gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 <img src="/wp-content/uploads/gl-commit-graph-panel-layout-change.gif" class="img-bordered img-responsive center">

 A Compact Graph View if offered in the Commit Graph to hide visual noise of commit avatars.
 To enable the Compact Graph view, right click on the Graph column header, and select the Compact Graph Layout option.
+When the Commit Graph columns are compacted, the column headers automatically switch from displaying text to icons to ensure that crucial information remains visible, even in constrained display settings.
+Additionally the Author column displays avatars instead of text when sized to its minimum width

 <img src="/wp-content/uploads/gl-commit-graph-compact-graph.gif" class="img-bordered img-responsive center">